-- Dangerous substances are not permitted in school; there are serious penalties for use, possession, or distribution of alcohol, tobacco, and other drugs or any related paraphernalia. - 2.
+- 1. Dangerous substances are not permitted in school; there are serious penalties for use, possession, or distribution of alcohol, tobacco, and other drugs or any related paraphernalia.
+(See page 15.) - 2.
 Any student in need of help regarding substance use may request assistance from a school counselor or administrator.